-Dumbly, he walked into the open car doorway and eased backwards into the car seat, flinching with pain.
-He didn't seem able to do more, so Jenny grasped his calves and swung his legs into the footwell, which made him cry out in pain.
-She crouched beside him and placed her hand very gently on his knee.
+Dumbly, he walked into the open car doorway, and sat backwards into the car seat, flinching with pain.
+He didn't seem able to do more, so Jenny grasped his calves and swung his legs into the footwell, which made the boy cry out in pain.
+She crouched beside him, placed her hand very gently on his knee.

-“Are you all right?
+“Are you alright?
 Can you make it to the hospital?
 It's not far.”